TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/CoreSupport/Tca/Index.rst

 [translationSource]
 """""""""""""""""""

+.. todo:: translationSource can't be found in 7.6 version of TCA ref

+..
+The :ref:`"translationSource" <t3tca:ctrl-reference-translationsource>` property defines a name of the field

-The :ref:`"translationSource" <t3tca:ctrl-reference-translationsource>` property defines a name of the field used by translations to point back to the original record (i.e. the record in any language of which they are a translation).
+The "translationSource" property defines a name of the field used by translations to point back to the original record (i.e. the record in any language of which they are a translation).
 This property is often set to "l10n_source" in core tables.